Mura-Matanawi languages

-Macro-Warpean (or Macro-Huarpean) is a provisional proposal by Kaufman (1994) that connected the extinct Huarpe language with the previously connected Muran and Matanawí (Mura–Matanawí).
-Morris Swadesh had included Huarpe in his Macro-Jibaro proposal.
+The Mura-Matanawí languages are a proposed language grouping consisting of the Mura language (with the Pirahã dialect) and extinct Matanawí.
+Glottolog evaluates it as "promising" but does not rule out chance for the similarities.
+The family was first proposed by Curt Nimuendajú in 1922.

 Language contact

 For the Mura-Matanawi languages, Jolkesky (2016) notes that there are lexical similarities with the Kwaza, Taruma, Katukina-Katawixi, Arawak, Jeoromitxi, Tupi, and Arawa language families due to contact.

 Comparison

 Comparison of basic vocabulary in Matanawí and Mura-Pirahã by Diego Valio Antunes Alves (2019: 86), with data of both languages cited from Curt Nimuendajú (1925):